tstade/portable-secret/README.md

  - Display the decrypted secret

 ---

-## How I use Portable Secret

-### Private communication

-Do you want to communicate privately with people, but you can't expect them to learn how to use PGP?

-Send a Portable Secret.
-For example as email attachment.

- > Hey ___, attached to this email is the PDF and data you requested, but it's encrypted.
-Never double-click on attachments, it's dangerous!
-Give me a call when you get this, and I'll show you how to read it.

-Whenever they call me, I tell them:
- > Right-click on the attachment and 'Open with...' any browser.
- > The password is 'banana_split'.
- > Now you can save the decrypted PDF.

 ### Store top-level secrets

 Some secrets don't belong in your password manager.
 Things like backup private keys, 2FS recovery keys, wallet keys, safe combinations, treasure maps, etc.